South Africa’s ruling party says Putin ‘welcome’ despite ICC warrant

 The ICC issued arrest warrants for Putin and Maria Lvova-Belova, the presidential commissioner for children’s rights, in mid-March, accusing them of taking part in the “unlawful deportation of the population (children) and that of the unlawful transfer of population (children) from occupied areas of Ukraine to the Russian Federation.”
 The Hague-based tribunal is not recognized by Moscow, and the move has no legal validity in Russia.

-However, the ICC move spelled trouble for the upcoming BRICS summit, which is scheduled for August and hosted by South Africa.
-The country’s officials have produced mixed signals on the prospect of enforcing it, with multiple senior officials providing ambiguous statements.
+However, the ICC move cast a shadow over the upcoming BRICS summit, which is scheduled for August and hosted by South Africa.
+The country’s officials have produced mixed signals on the prospect of enforcing the warrant.
 In mid-April, South African President Cyril Ramaphosa even pledged to leave the ICC altogether, but he backtracked shortly thereafter, with his office claiming the president had made the remarks “erroneously.”

 The warrant caused widespread condemnation in Russia and triggered legal action against the tribunal’s officials.
 This week, Russia’s Investigative Committee charged in absentia a prosecutor and an ICC judge with making false accusations against a foreign official under international protection in order to complicate international relations.